Energy transport in Z3 chiral clock model

-At each value of $\theta$, the system size dependence of the NESS current can be parametrized using $\gamma$ obtained by fitting the NESS current measured in different system of sizes from $N=14$ to $N=48$ to the form $I^\theta(N_{\rm{eff}})=AN_{\rm{eff}}^{-\gamma(\theta)}$. $N_{\rm{eff}}$ is the effective length of the chain which is $N-4$.
-Figure \ref{fig:Gamma_ferro} (a) shows the current as a function of system size for a representative set of values of $\theta$.
+At each value of $\theta$, the system size dependence of the NESS current can be parametrized using $\gamma$ obtained by fitting the NESS current measured in different system of sizes from $N=14$ to $N=48$ to the form $I^\theta(N_{\rm{eff}})=AN_{\rm{eff}}^{-\gamma(\theta)}$. $N_{\rm{eff}}$ is the effective length of the chain which is $N-4$ as two spins from each end is associated with the Lindblad dissipators.
+Figure \ref{fig:Gamma_ferro}(a) shows the current as a function of system size for a representative set of values of $\theta$.
 Within the range of system sizes accessible, we are able to fit the data to the power law form.

 We present the estimated $\gamma(\theta)$ as a function of $\theta$ in panels (b) and (c) of Fig. $\ref{fig:Gamma_ferro}$.
 The estimates suggest a clear ballistic energy transport only at the integrable point where $\gamma\approx 0$.
 In Panel (b) of Fig. $\ref{fig:Gamma_ferro}$, scaling exponents computed using the two different dissipators show qualitatively the same behavior, and the two estimates quantitatively agree except in a region near small $\theta$.
 We suspect that the difference at the small $\theta$ may be a consequence of different length scales associated with thermalization at the boundary, resulting in different effective lengths for the chain.
 In Fig. $\ref{fig:Gamma_ferro}$(c) $\gamma$ is plotted for NESS obtained using the dissipator $\mathcal{D}^0$ for $f/J=0.2$ and 0.4, showing ballistic transport at the expected value of $\theta=\frac{1}{3}\cos^{-1}(f/J)$.